Dynamical vertex approximation for the attractive Hubbard model: Introduction

 Among the plethora of interesting phenomena associated with strong correlations, some of the most difficult problems arise when the electrons are confined in low spatial dimensions (as in anisotropic layered transition-metal-oxides) or in the proximity of phase transitions of different kind.
 In these regimes, one finds that the electron correlations appear simultaneously in space and time coordinates or, in a more mathematical language, the self-energy depends both on momentum and on frequency and those dependencies are intertwined.

 Indeed, the effort to develop theoretical methods able to treat strong correlations has produced, among the others, a rigorous non-perturbative theoretical treatment of quantum local correlations, through the popular and succesful dynamical mean-field theory (DMFT) \cite{georges1996dynamical}, where the self-energy is momentum-independent, but it has a rich frequency dependence.
-DMFT, however, becomes exact\cite{georges1996dynamical} only for lattices with large coordination number (or, equivalently, in the limit of high dimensions) which obviously limits severely its application to low-dimensional systems and close to phase transitions where the electronic self-energy is expected to have a significant dependence on the momentum.
+DMFT, however, becomes exact\cite{georges1996dynamical} only for lattices with large coordination number (or, equivalently, in the limit of high dimensions) which obviously limits severely its application to low-dimensional systems and close to phase transitions where the electronic self-energy is expected to be strongly modified by non-local fluctuations.

 The efforts to introduce non-local effects starting from DMFT has led to cluster extensions\cite{MaierCluster} or diagrammatic expansions\cite{rohringer2018diagrammatic} of the method.
 The latter ones use the local two particle vertex functions\cite{RohringerValli2012,schaefer2013} of DMFT (or, more precisely, of its auxiliary Anderson impurity model, AIM) as a building block for new diagrammatic expansions.
 For instance, the dual fermion (DF)\cite{Rubtsov2008} and the dynamical vertex approximation (D$\Gamma$A)\cite{Toschi2007} schemes use the full two-particle local vertex function $\mathcal{F}$ and the two-particle irreducible local vertex functions, respectively, to include non-local correlation effects on top of DMFT, through ladder or parquet diagrammatic resummations.